QOGE/STELASER/README.md

 |-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|

 •  Bootstrap the SAO with Posthuman infrastructure

 •  Offer real utility from Day One

-•  The access to CSTP propulsion,
+•  The access to CSTP propulsion

 •  orbital and interplanetary logistics

 •  cost-effective and efficient posthuman infrastructure

 | Benefit	                         | Impact                                      |